JAMES A. GARFIELD SCHOOL

 Camden now had two schools named for Lincoln, one in East Camden and one on Kaighn Avenue.
 The commission changed the name of the Lincoln School on Kaighn Avenue to the Claudius W Bradshaw School, in memory of the former Democratic Mayor, who recently died.
 The wisdom of the name change, however, was "questioned by many sections, because Mr. Bradshaw had never been identified with the public schools."

-The James A. Garfield School remained in use until destroyed by a fire in January of 1960.
+The James A. Garfield School remained in use until destroyed by a fire on the night of January 22, 1960.

 Undated Post Card